 This stainless steel tenderizer works similarly to a meat mallet, but its base is wide and flat like a spatula.
 This allows the tool to hit a wider portion of the meat with each blow for even results—great when working with uneven cuts like chicken breasts.
-The heavy weight provides extra power so fewer hits are needed to flatten the meat for breading or for quick pan-frying.
+The heavy weight provides extra power, so fewer hits are needed to flatten the meat for breading or for quick pan-frying.
 There's a loop at the end of the handle for hanging, but it also fits easily into a drawer alongside spatulas.
 The joint between the base and handle is seamless, so food won’t get stuck, and it’s dishwasher safe for easy cleaning.

 Best Cuber: Weston Manual Meat Cuber-Tenderizer

-Perfect for making cube steaks at home, this manual cuber is easy to operate and handy for cube steaks, Swiss steaks, chicken-fried steaks, and more.
-There will be no need to look for cube steaks at the grocer or to ask the butcher to run a steak through his machine—you can do it at home with any meat you have, whether steak, pork, chicken, or game meat.
+Perfect for making steaks at home, this manual cuber is easy to operate and handy for cube steaks, Swiss steaks, chicken-fried steaks, and more.
+There will be no need to look for steaks at the grocer, or to ask the butcher to run a steak through his machine—you can do it at home with any meat you have, whether steak, pork, chicken, or game meat.
 It works like a pasta roller: Just feed the meat in at the top, crank the handle, and the meat meets 31 stainless steel blades that pierce and tenderize it.
-This cuber can handle meats up to 5 inches wide and 1 1 /4 inch thick, and it disassembles easily for cleanup with the work is done.
+This cuber can handle meats up to 5 inches wide and 1 1 /4 inch thick, and it disassembles easily for cleanup when the work is done.